The large animal working facility includes

 multiple-client unloading capabilities for various truck sizes including semi-trailers, pickups, and livestock trucks and trailers.

 Our indoor working area is both heated/air-conditioned and equipped with a hydraulic-tilt chute and an in-the-alley electronic scale located pre-chute.

-Our routine cow/calf processing procedures are pregnancy testing both manual and ultra sound, vaccinations, parasite treatments both internal and external, aging cattle, tattooing, ear tagging, implanting, castration, banding and dehorning.
+Our routine cow/calf processing procedures are pregnancy testing both palpation and ultra sound, vaccinations, parasite treatments both internal and external, aging cattle, tattooing, ear tagging, implanting, castration, banding and dehorning.

 The holding pens can handle up to approximately 200 head of livestock with swinging gates and alleys designed for safety.
 The pen system allows for easy access and sorting capabilities,

 with 7 foot tall corrals, 5 tubs for crowding and 9 total pens.

 We also offer farm calls for sick animals and treatments.